Elmergior/testone/README.md

 ## TODO

-- Add query instead of map on reagion - amis map.
+- Add query instead of map on region - amis map.
 - Prepare an S3 to host Terraform State File
 - Moify preapre.sh script to get local IP and NSG's to allow connectins only from there